KSFY-TV: Technical information

-Subchannels

-The station's digital signal is multiplexed:
+The stations' signals are multiplexed, but not with the same programming.
+This is because KPRY-TV carries NBC and Fox programming on its second and third subchannels.

+KSFY-TV subchannels

+KPRY-TV subchannels

 On September 10, 2012, KSFY-TV added programming from The CW on a new second digital subchannel.
-It is part of The CW Plus, and replaced KWSD as Sioux Falls' CW affiliate.
+It was part of The CW Plus, and replaced KWSD as Sioux Falls' CW affiliate.
 As of September 2015, MeTV moved to 13.3, which also moved from KWSD.

 Analog-to-digital conversion

-KSFY-TV shut down its analog signal over VHF channel 13 on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+KSFY-TV shut down its analog signal, over VHF channel 13, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal relocated from its pre-transition UHF channel 29 to VHF channel 13 for post-transition operations.

-Rebroadcasters
+Translators

 Satellite stations

 KSFY is rebroadcast on a satellite station in central South Dakota:

 KSFY was previously rebroadcast on a satellite station in northeastern South Dakota: